apache/ignite-3/modules/transactions/README.md

 If a key is enlisted in transaction and wait is possible according to tx priority, lock cannot be taken immediately.

 # Tx coordinator
 Tx coordination can be done from any grid node.
-They can be dedicated nodes or same as data nodes.
+Coordinators can be dedicated nodes or collocated with data.
-They are responsible for id assignment and failover handling if some nodes from tx topology have failed.
+Coordinators are responsible for id assignment, tx mapping and failover handling if some nodes from tx topology have failed.
-Knows full tx topology.
+Knows full tx topology just before committing.

-It's possible to live without dedicated coordinators, but it will make client tx logic more complex and prone to coordinator failures.
-The drawback of this is a additional hop for each tx op.
-But from the architecure point of view having the dedicated coordinators is definetely more robust.

 # Deadlock prevention
-Deadlock prevention in WAIT_DIE mode (described in details in <sup id="a2">[2](#f2)</sup>)- uses priorities to decide which tx should be restarted.
+Deadlock prevention in WAIT_DIE mode (described in details in <sup id="a2">[2](#f2)</sup>)- uses tx priorities to decide which tx should be restarted.
 Each transaction is assigned a unique globally comparable timestamp (for example UUID), which defines tx priority.
 If T1 has lower priority when T2 (T1 is younger) it can wait for lock, otherwise it's restarted keeping it's timestamp. committing transaction can't be restarted.